Which Length Of Natural Gas Deal Is Right For You?

 Which Is The Cheapest Natural Gas Plan Overall?

-These extremely long and short plans fill important niches, but most Georgia natural gas consumers will be concerned primarily with their monthly utility bills.
-The best way to save money reliably is to pick up a cheap fixed rate natural gas deal.
+These extremely long and short plans fill important niches, but most natural gas consumers in Georgia will be concerned primarily with their monthly utility bills.
+The best way to save money reliably is to pick up a cheap fixed-rate natural gas deal.
 The Constellation 24 Month Metro Home Plan is significantly cheaper than the long and short plans we’ve looked at.
 It comes in at just $0.389 per therm, a whopping 21 cents per therm saving against the Infinite Energy alternatives.
 Bear in mind, though that this comes with a $150 early termination fee.